-In this page, we’re mainly going to look at cloud-based systems for pub; that’s because as a business, we only sell cloud- or hybrid-systems which run on iPads, Androids or Macs.
+In this page, we’re mainly going to look at cloud-based systems; that’s because as a business, we only sell cloud- or hybrid-systems which run on iPads, Androids or Macs.
 We don’t sell the older generation of POS systems, called “fixed till” systems, because with a few exceptions, we don’t think they’re very good.
 (Find out why here).

-First, we’re going to quickly answer what kind of POS you need depending on your size.
-Then, we’re going to talk in more detail about the features in different software which are important for pubs.
+First, we’re going to quickly answer what kind of POS you need depending on your size – starting with the smaller shops first.
+Then, we’re going to talk in more detail about the features in different software which are important for shops.
 Then, we can deep-dive into the software brands we’d recommend – and which ones we wouldn’t.

 What kind of POS do you need?